mrgargsir/HEWP-Excel-Addins/README.md

 * **📊 HEWP Estimate & Measurement Book Templates** – Preloaded and structured Excel formats.
 * **🔍 Real-Time Search** – Instantly find HSR items by number or description.
 * **📥 Auto Item Fetcher** – Auto-fill **Description, Rate, Rate Type, Unit** from HSR data.
+* **🧱 Auto Material Quantity Generator** - Instantly Get Consumption Details Table.
 * **📌 Smart Copy-Paste** – Automatically copy Excel data into the correct template.
+* **⬆️ Auto Upload to HEWP Portal** - Auto Upload Bill (BOQ), Rough Cost Estimate, Detailed Estimate To Portal.
+* **⬇️ Download Prefilled Data** -  Download from Portal and make compassion summary with your Excel Bill (BOQ)
+* **❌ Empty Bill on Portal** - If You need to remove Bill data, Remove with it, it will auto Remove all items data for a tender.
 * **🧠 Intelligent Data Arrangement** – Minimizes user input errors, ensuring **0% chance of misalignment**.
+* **👍 Special Log Window For Excel Error to fix** - Your Data will be With 0% Error.
 ---

 ### #### 🌐 Excel Enhancements Features in (First Tab: **`E. TOOLS`**)

 **📤 One-Click TOOLS** – A comprehensive Excel utility tab for generating bills, estimates, and engineering documents.

-1. **Jump to First Sheet** – Quickly navigate back to the first sheet in a workbook with many sheets.
+1. **Jump to any Sheet** – Quickly navigate between All worksheet in a workbook with many sheets.
+So Useful When you have lots of worksheet.
-2. **Refresh Sheet** – Instantly refresh the current sheet in case Excel becomes unresponsive.
+2. **Refresh Sheet** – Instantly refresh the Excel in case Excel becomes unresponsive sometimes.
-3. **Insert Row** – Insert any number of rows at the selected cell with ease.
+3. **Insert Row** – Insert any number of Entire rows at the selected cell with ease.
-4. **Copy Current Worksheet** – Create duplicates of the active sheet quickly.
+4. **Copy Current Worksheet** – Create duplicates of the active worksheet next to Original Worksheet and Auto Select Duplicate sheet quickly .
-5. **Feet ⇄ Meter Converter** – Convert  imperial to metric unit with one click.
+5. **Feet ⇄ Meter Converter** – Convert  imperial to metric unit in all Selected Cells with one click.
-6. **Meter ⇄ Feet Converter** – Convert  metric to imperial unit with one click.
+6. **Meter ⇄ Feet Converter** – Convert  metric to imperial unit in all selected cells with one click.
-7. **Meter ⇄ Kg Converter** – Convert  Meter to Kilogram unit with One click.
+7. **Meter ⇄ Kg Converter** – Convert  Meter to Kilogram unit for all selected cells with One click. it's for Manual Comparison if you want sometimes.
 8. **Toggle Sign** – Instantly switch selected values between positive and negative.
+Useable When You want Deduction Data.
-9. **Formulas To Constant** – Convert all formulas in the sheet to static values.
+9. **Formulas To Constant** – Convert formulas to static values in all selected cells.
-10. **Insert Rows** – Insert any number of rows at selected cell.
-11. **Copy Active Sheet** – Make any number of copies of active sheet.
-12. **Multiply and Get Quantity** – Multiply dimensions (length × breadth × depth) and Numbers.
+10. **Multiply and Get Quantity** – Multiply dimensions (Nos. x length × breadth × depth) with advance formula.
-13. **Total Quantity + Unit Converter** – Do Total of One item quantities and put in below row then auto convert to metric units where required and put in below row of total.
+11. **Total Quantity with intelligent Unit Converter** – It will do auto Total of One item number's quantities and put in below row then auto convert to metric units where required and put in below row of total.
+Also auto convert to steel kg if required.
-14. **Rate & Description Fetcher** – Automatically pull Unit, Rates, Rate Type, and Descriptions from HSR (Haryana Schedule of Rates) and insert for each item.
+12. **Auto Rate & Description Fetcher** – Automatically pull Unit, Rates, Rate Type, and Descriptions from Latest HSR 2023 (Haryana Schedule of Rates) and Amendments and insert for Each item.
-15. **Amount Calculator** – Compute amounts by multiplying rate × quantity.
+13. **Amount Calculator** – Compute amounts by multiplying rate × quantity.
 Also auto-calculates GST, contingency, and grand total with full sheet formatting.
+Apply sr number to each item.
+Prepare Bill or Estimate in Good Format.
-16. **Steel Weight Calculator** – Convert running meters Rebar Length to kilograms based on entered diameter and put this value below of selected total row cell .
+14. **Steel Weight Calculator** – Manually Convert running meters Rebar Length to kilograms based on entered diameter and put this value below of selected total row cell.
-17. **Auto Round Off** – Dynamically apply round off formula to each selected cell.
+15. **Auto Round Off** – Dynamically apply round off formula to each selected cell.
 Existing Round off auto-update on apply.
-18. **Steel Summary Generator** – Create a steel usage summary in bottom of Bill/Estimate.
+16. **Steel Summary Generator** – Create a Dia Wise Steel Consumption summary in Kg. at bottom of Bill/Estimate.
+17. **Abstract Bill Summary** - Generate a complete abstract Bill or estimate summary in a new worksheet, next to active sheet.
-19. **Bill Summary** – Generate a complete summary in a new sheet, next to active sheet.
-If a portal-downloaded summary is open, it auto fetch ,compares and highlights differences. it also works for Variation with DNIT QTY.
+18. **Bill Summary** – Generate a detailed summary in a new worksheet and If a portal-downloaded summary is opened, it will auto fetch ,compares and highlights differences. it also works for Variation with DNIT QTY.
-20. **Quantity of Materials Summary** – Generate a complete Consumption summary in bottom of Bill/Estimate.
+19. **Quantity of Materials Summary** – Generate a complete Material Consumption Summary in bottom of Bill/Estimate.
+A Detailed Material Quantity Table.

 ---